sshephard2/skewed-modelling/README.md

 * Build the applications on Microsoft Azure
 * Use an Azure Storage Queue for the shared queue
 * Use Cassandra for the distributed database
-* Develop in AngularJS and Java Spring
+* Develop in Java and Java Spring
 * Use [JMeter](http://jmeter.apache.org/ "JMeter") for load testing

 ## Plan outline